VictorRos/reverse-factory/README.md

-# realistic-reverse-factory
+# reverse-factory
 # Description
-Mod for the game Factorio.
+It's a mod for the game Factorio which add a new entity : the Reverse Factory.

-Based on the work of Ricky Ford who implemented the mod "Recycling Plant".
+I based my work on the mod "Recycling Plant".

-The Realistic Reverse Factory can disassemble any items in a realism purpose and get back the ressources you needed to create those items.

-It's "realistic" mod so you can't get back fluids if you needed fluids for the creation of the item you want to disassemble.
+This mod gave the possibilty to disassemble all items of the vanilla's version of Factorio.
+The Reverse Factory is a new version of the Recycling Plant at the difference that every recipes are dynamically generated.

+Currently WIP for Factorio 0.12.1

 # Licence